jameskolean/gatsby-jameskolean-tech/_data/post/2020-08-10-my-nodejs-microservice-recipe.md

   - Microservice
   - Docker
   - NodeJS
+  - JavaScript
 thumbnail: /assets/touch-water-unsplash.jpg
 ---

-This is my recipe for a Microservice.
+This is my recipe for a Microservice implemented in NodeJS.

 Ingredients: